jaehyeon-kim/personal-site/src/posts/2019-11-29-Dynamic-Routing-and-Centralized-Auth-with-Traefik-Python-and-R-Example.md

     return {"title": app.title, "path": p}
 ```

 The Python service is configured with _lables_.
-It's enabled and the same docker network is used.
+Traefik is enabled and the same docker network is used.
 In _frontend_ rules,

-* requests are set to be forwarded if host is `k8s-traefik.info` and path is `/pybackend` - _PathPrefixStrip_ to allow the path and subpaths.
+* requests are set to be forwarded if host is `k8s-traefik.info` and path is `/pybackend` - _PathPrefixStrip_ is to allow the path and its subpaths.
 * authentication service is called and its address is _http://forward-auth:8080/auth_.
-* Authorization header is set to be copied to request - guess it's not necessary and can be excluded
+* authorization header is set to be copied to request - it's for adding a custom header to a request and _this label is mistakenly added_.

 If the _frontend_ rules pass, requests are sent to _pybackend_ backend on port 8000.